Forensic social work: Functions

 Forensic social work practitioners engage only in forensic activities within their areas of competence and expertise.

 Historical development

 United Kingdom

-The first appointed Psychiatric Social Worker in London was in 1936.
+The first appointment of a psychiatric social worker in London was in 1936.
 The British Association of Psychiatric Social Workers was inaugurated only in 1930.
-Most of the expertise in England and Wales has been concentrated within the Specialist Hospitals. – Ashworth, Rampton and Broadmoor. at Broadmoor Hospital the first qualified mental health social worker was not employed until 1969.
+Most of the expertise in England and Wales has been concentrated within the specialist hospitals. – Ashworth, Rampton and Broadmoor.
+At Broadmoor Hospital the first qualified mental health social worker was not employed until 1969.